Contributions to conjectures on planar graphs: Induced Subgraphs, Treewidth, and Dominating Sets: Introduction

 \begin{Q}[Bryant and Pavelescu~\cite{BP25}] Is it true that $\gamma_c(G)\le \frac{n}{3}$ for all plane triangulation of order $n$? \end{Q}

-Recently, Bose et al.~\cite{BDHMO23+} announced that for a plane triangulation $G$ of order $n \ge 3$, $\gamma_c(G) \le \frac{10n}{21}$.
+Recently, Bose, Dujmovi\'{c}, Houdrouge, Morin and Odak,~\cite{BDHMO23+} announced that for a plane triangulation $G$ of order $n \ge 3$, $\gamma_c(G) \le \frac{10n}{21}$.
 Zhuang~\cite{Z20} also proved that for a $K_4$-minor free graph $G$ of order $n\ge 6$ with $k$ vertices of degree $2$, $\gamma_c(G)\le\frac{2(n-k)}{3}$.
 Question~\ref{Q:connected} is in fact equivalent to the following question concerning the existence of a spanning tree with the maximum number of leaves, which is known as the \emph{maxleaf number}, due to Bradshaw, Masa\v{r}\'{i}k, Novotn\'{a} and Stacho~\cite{BMNS22}.

 \begin{Q}[Bradshaw et al.~\cite{BMNS22}] Is the maxleaf number of any plane triangulation of order $n$ at least~$\frac{2n}{3}$? \end{Q}

 In connection with the above, Noguchi and Zamfirescu~\cite{NZ2024} recently proved that any 4-connected plane triangulation of order $n$ has a spanning tree with exactly $k$ leaves for any integer $2 \le k \le \frac{n}{2}+1$.
 Furthermore, they constructed a 4-connected plane triangulation of order $n$ which has no spanning tree with more than $\frac{2n}{3}$ leaves.